Problem with W204 RPM Fluctuations

 Reactions:blueabyss

-I'm not entirely sure if Xentry has a function in fuel leak tests.
+I'm not entirely sure if XENTRY has a function in fuel leak tests.
 By monitoring the actual values, you can see the pressure fluctuations.
-But Xentry is slow enough that you can notice it.
+But XENTRY is slow enough that you can notice it.

 It can't record signals for playback.